Raja Ampat (Indonesia) - Cetaceans & snorkeling

 14* passenger comfortable liveaboard vessel, all cabins with private facilities and air-conditioning.

-Join Chas for a 9 night / 10 day cruise around the islands of Raja Ampat in the far east of Indonesia in Feb-March 2020 or April 2021.
+Join Chas for a 9 night / 10 day cruise around the islands of Raja Ampat in the far east of Indonesia.

 On board our exclusively chartered liveaboard vessel, we will cruise west from Sorong (in West Papua) around the islands of the Raja Ampat archipelago.
 The coral reefs here are the richest in the world, and we will have time for snorkeling every day.
 We will also go ashore in search of some fabulous local birdlife, including the Red Bird-of-Paradise.
 Out at sea we will be looking for the wealth of dolphins and whales that call this area home, including Bryde’s and Omura’s Whales, as well as a wonderful diversity of smaller species.
 All-in-all this promises to be a fabulous trip at the very epicentre of marine biodiversity.